Study Abroad & Exchange Programs

 Withdrawal after the Program’s UCEAP pre-departure withdrawal deadline is subject to a $500 withdrawal fee assessed by UCEAP in addition to fees for unrecoverable costs.
 Any financial aid that had been awarded will be retracted via your UCEAP account.
 If you plan on attending UC San Diego, your financial aid will be reinstated for the term you are returning.

 If you withdraw from your program after the program start date, you will be considered a post-departure withdrawal.
-Your award letter will be re-assessed based on your withdrawal date and the withdrawal calculation.
+Your aid offer will be re-assessed based on your withdrawal date and the withdrawal calculation.
 Once the revision is complete, you will receive an updated billing statement from UCEAP.

 Students on financial aid may be required to refund money already advanced.